-1.3.1.7 Contraband in the possession of public law enforcement personnel provided they demonstrate that open burning is the only reasonably available method for safely disposing of the material.
+Contraband in the possession of public law enforcement personnel provided they demonstrate that open burning is the only reasonably available method for safely disposing of the material.

-1.3.1.8 Disposal of infectious waste, other than hospital waste, upon the order of the County Health Officer to abate a public health hazard.
+Disposal of infectious waste, other than hospital waste, upon the order of the County Health Officer to abate a public health hazard.

+Exemptions from Section 3.2 (Prohibition on Use of Open Outdoor Fires for Entities Other Than Single or Two-Family Dwellings)

+The following types of open outdoor fires are exempted from the provisions of Section 3.2.

+Cooking fires (as defined in Section 2.16);

+Recreational fires (as defined in Section 2.44);

+Warming fires (as defined in Section 2.52);

+Development Burn (as defined in Section 2.18);

 Exemptions from Subsection 3.3.1 (Smoke Management Permit Requirement)